grip-on-software/data-gathering/README.md

   considered to be a support team.
   - `$SUPPORT_TEAM`: Whether the project is considered to be a support team.

+### Credentials

-The credentials file follows a similar section-option-value, but `credentials.cfg.example` contains two sections: the first, whose name is `$SOURCE_HOST`, is to be replaced by the hostname of a version control system that contains the project repositories.
+The credentials file follows a similar section-option-value scheme as the settings, but `credentials.cfg.example` contains two sections: the first, whose name is `$SOURCE_HOST`, is to be replaced by the hostname of a version control system that contains the project repositories.
 The second section with the placeholder name `$DEFINITIONS_HOST`, is the hostname containing project definitions, matching the URLs in the `definitions` section of the settings.
 The two sections by default use separate credentials.

 These sections may be edited and additional sections may be added if the project(s) have different setups, such as more VCS hosts.
 All options may be